 - Multiple Sclerosis Symptoms Aggravated By Genetic Alterations in Patients

-Multiple Sclerosis News Today – genetic alteration in MS While the majority of scientists dedicated to multiple sclerosis research focus on genetic regulators of conditions such as as autoimmunity, demyelination, inflammation, and neurodegeneration, a team from the University of Lubeck in Germany, led by Saleh M. Ibrahim, MD, PhD, focuses on genetic regulators of conduction velocity.
+Multiple Sclerosis News Today – genetic alteration in MS While the majority of scientists dedicated to multiple sclerosis research focus on genetic regulators of conditions such as autoimmunity, demyelination, inflammation, and neurodegeneration, a team from the University of Lubeck in Germany, led by Saleh M. Ibrahim, MD, PhD, focuses on genetic regulators of conduction velocity.

 - Everyday Health Examines Link Between Heat and Multiple Sclerosis

 MarketWatch – Everyday Health, the leading digital health and wellness company, examines the link between heat and multiple sclerosis (MS).

 - Researchers Find MS Drug Fingolimod Decreases Gd-enhancing Lesions

 Multiple Sclerosis News Today – fingolimod and RRMS Fingolimod is a disease-modifying therapy (DMT) used to treat relapsing-remitting multiple sclerosis (RRMS) patients as well as patients who continue to present with relapses despite treatment with beta interferon drugs.